Rwiron/Health-Link/README.md

 - Role-based access control to ensure users only access features appropriate to their role and hospital.

 ### 2. Hospital Registration
-- Hospitals can:
-  - Register on the platform.
+- Hospitals can register on the platform.

 ### 3. Appointment Scheduling
 - Patients should be able to: